WMRGL/VariantDatabase/README.md

 To serve VCF and BAMs using IGV.js a webserver capable of HTTP range requests is required.
 Nginx is used in a typical deployment.
 Nginx is typically paired with Gunicorn which handles dynamic requests.

-To annotate vcfs VEP is required (Tested on API and Cache Version 93).
-This is automatically installed if using the conda install method.
-The VEP cache will need to be installed separately.
+To annotate VCFs VEP is required (Tested on API and Cache Version 93).
+This is automatically installed if using the conda install method although the VEP cache will need to be installed separately.
 See https://bioconda.github.io/recipes/ensembl-vep/README.html for more information on how to do this.

 ### Installation